Weight Watchers: Join The Healthy Free Cash Flow Company

 Exhibit 1: Worldwide valuations

-This leaves US equity-investors two options:
+This leaves US equity investors two options:

 - Invest in foreign stocks and/or